kadena-docs/kadena-docs/docs/quickstart.md

 ---
 title: Quick start
-description: "Learn how to set up a development environment and write a simple smart contract for the Kadena network." slug: start
+description: "Learn how to set up a development environment and write a simple smart contract for the Kadena network." slug: quickstart
 ---

 import Link from '@docusaurus/Link';